 - IPI Weekend Conference: approximately 14 credit hours

 Didactic Videoconference Seminar Only – Open registration each semester.
-Deadline for Fall 2019 registration is September 3, 2019.
+Deadline for Spring 2020 registration is December 15, 2019.

-Academic/Clinical Track Application form – Applications are now being accepted for enrollment in the next Academic and Clinical Certification class, scheduled to begin in fall 2019.
-Application deadline is August 23, 2019
+Academic/Clinical Track Application form – Applications are now being accepted.
+Application deadline is December 15, 2019.

 Tuition and Fees

-The total program cost is a sum of the components required by the separate tracks:
+The total program cost is a sum of the components required by the separate tracks.
+Fees for each component will be collected at time of registration for that component:

 - $428 per semester